pbouda/ubrew-site/content/pages/developers.md

 If you are a developer and want to contribute to or modify our project you can [fork our repositories at GitHub](https://github.com/ubrew-it).

+# License

+All μbrew source code is distributed under the GNU GENERAL PUBLIC LICENSE Version 3.

 # Next steps

 1. [Build the μbrew development kit for the Raspberry]({filename}developers/ubrewkit.md)